 Signs Your ADHD Medication Is Not Working

-Intolerable Side Effects: While the stimulant class of ADHD drugs can help ADHD sufferers to focus, get organized, and feel self-motivated to complete tasks, they can also cause side effects that can be significant for some individuals.
+- Intolerable Side Effects: While the stimulant class of ADHD drugs can help you focus, get organized, and feel self-motivated to complete tasks, they can also cause side effects that can be significant for some individuals.

 Insomnia, decreased appetite, and weight loss are some of the side effects seen with ADHD medications.
 If you are constantly struggling to sleep and/or have lost all appetite or desire to eat, you may need to change your medication.

 - Your medication is not controlling your ADHD symptoms: If you notice that your ADHD symptoms have not improved or are only slightly better since you started taking your medication, it may be time for your doctor to adjust your medication dosage or to try an alternative medication.